renzorh98/RenzoRojas/README.md

 ## Running coverage

-Run `ng coverage` to execute the result of the coverage via [Karma](https://karma-runner.github.io).
+Run `npm run coverage` to execute the result of the coverage via [Karma](https://karma-runner.github.io).